stelligent/dromedary/README.md

 ProdHostedZone | Route53 Hosted Zone (e.g. PRODHOST.HOSTED.ZONE)
 Ec2SshKeyPair | The ec2 key name to use for ssh access to the bootstrapping instance.

-**AliveDuration:** The CloudFormation stack and all of the resources related to Dromedary will self-terminate after this duration.
-You will need to manually delete the CloudFormation stack after self-termination.
+**AliveDuration:** The CloudFormation stack and all of the resources related to Dromedary will self-terminate after this duration. **IMPORTANT**: You will need to manually delete the CloudFormation stack after self-termination.

 #### Post-bootstrap steps